hl7au/au-fhir-base/input/intro-notes/StructureDefinition-au-practitioner-intro.md

   - _Prefer not to answer_ may be represented by sending the code "asked-declined"
   - _Not stated or inadequately described_ may be represented by the code "unknown"
   - Where the workflow does not support obtaining a gender identity value, it may be represented by sending the code "not-asked"
-- When exchanging concepts of sex or gender, refer to the guidance in the [Gender Harmony Implementation Guide](http://hl7.org/xprod/ig/uv/gender-harmony/).

-**Person Recorded Sex Or Gender implementation guidance** This profile supports the practitioner's sex and gender information currently in use in various official documents and services using the [Person Recorded Sex Or Gender](https://hl7.org/fhir/extensions/5.1.0-snapshot1/StructureDefinition-individual-recordedSexOrGender.html) extension, as per the guidance in the following table.
+- This profile supports the practitioner's sex and gender information currently in use in various official documents and services using the [Person Recorded Sex Or Gender](http://hl7.org/fhir/StructureDefinition/individual-recordedSexOrGender) extension, as per the guidance in the following table.
   <table border="1">
     <thead>
     <tr>
     <th>Sex and gender information to represent</th>
-    <th>extension.value</th>
+    <th>extension:value</th>
     <th>extension:type</th>
     <th>extension:sourceDocument</th>
     <th>extension:sourceField</th>